 The Latest: Prosecutor to seek death in deputy murder case

-Leforce, the suspect in the Tuesday, April 18, 2017 fatal shooting of Logan County... .
-In this photo provided by the Oklahoma County Sheriff's Office, Nathan Aaron LeForce is pictured after his arrest near Guthrie, Okla., Tuesday, April 18, 2017.
+In this April 18, 2017, file photo provided by the Oklahoma County Sheriff's Office, Nathan LeForce is pictured after his arrest near Guthrie, Okla.
+Leforce, the suspect in the fatal shooting of Logan County Sheriff's Deputy David Wade, was charged Thursday, April 20 with first-degree murder, larceny of a vehicle and armed robbery.

 Add your comments below